ServiceNow/TapeAgents/examples/rl_gsm8k/README.md

 ![alt text](<Screenshot 2025-02-14 at 9.26.34 AM.png>)

-This example demonstrates how to train a reinforcement learning [Llama 3.2 1B](https://huggingface.co/meta-llama/Llama-3.2-1B) to solve math problems from the [GSM8k](https://huggingface.co/datasets/openai/gsm8k) dataset.
+This example demonstrates how to train a reinforcement learning [Llama 3.2 1B Instruct](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct) to solve math problems from the [GSM8k](https://huggingface.co/datasets/openai/gsm8k) dataset.

 Meta reports that the model obtains [44.4 on the GSM8k dataset (8 shot, CoT)](https://ai.meta.com/blog/llama-3-2-connect-2024-vision-edge-mobile-devices/).
-In this example, we will be strict and instruct the model to output its answer within `\\boxed{}` which it initially fails to do.
+In this example, we will be strict and instruct the model to output its answer within `\boxed{}` which it initially fails to do.
 At the end of training the model respects the format and obtains a score of ~53 on the test set.

 ## Quickstart